-Coronavirus (Covid-19) is having huge impacts on the food system here in the UK and globally.
-It is bringing into sharp focus how and where our food is produced, processed and consumed.
-It has also highlighted a number of issues, including the:
+The collation of this material has brought into sharp focus how and where our food is produced, processed and consumed.
+We also believe that it has also highlighted a number of issues, including the:

 - Vulnerability of just-in-time systems, that in some cases stretch far beyond UK borders, to unpredictable shocks.
 It reminds us of past catastrophic events, such as foot and mouth in 2001 and the 2007-08 food price spikes;

 - Differentiated nature of impacts within agri-food (contrast retailer (multiples and independents) and food service experiences of the crisis, for example);

 - Labour shortages in the horticultural sector;